Last updated: First published:

 | 2025-10-02 | Scoped view transitions, where startViewTransition() can be called on DOM elements.
 To distinguish (element-)scoped view transitions from what we had before, cross-document view transitions and view transitions started with document.startViewTransition() might also be called global view transitions. | Level 2, Scoped View Transitions↗ |

 | 2025-10-02 | The transitionRoot property of the view transition object returns the root element of a scoped view transition.
-For a global view transition it returns the documentElement | Level 2, transitionRoot↗ |
+For a global view transition it returns the documentElement. | Level 2, transitionRoot↗ |

-| 2025-10-02 | The new value view-transition for the contain property ensures that view transition names are not visible outside a subtree | Level 2, View Transition Name Isolation↗ |
+| 2025-10-02 | A new value view-transition (outdated) for the contain property was introduced.
+In March 2026, it was superseded by view-transition-scope: all, which ensures that view transition names are not visible outside a subtree. | Level 2, View Transition Name Isolation↗ |

 | 2025-08-25 | Expose the currently active view transition object as activeViewTransition on the document, or on an element for scoped view transitions. | Level 2, Exposing current transition↗ |